course-details-portlet

 Course content

-The course contains module courses at NTNU NanoLab within a selection of the following topics/techniques: Health environment and security at NTNU NanoLab, Lithography, Wet etching, Lift-off, SEM basic course, Thin film deposition and characterization, PECVD and dry etch, Postprocessing - scribing/sawing and wirebonding.
+The course contains module courses at NTNU NanoLab within a selection of the following topics/techniques in order to fabricate light-emitting diodes (LEDs): Health environment and security at NTNU NanoLab, Lithography, Wet etching, Lift-off, SEM basic course, Film deposition and characterization, PECVD and dry etch, Contact annealing, Postprocessing - scribing and wirebonding.
+Electrical and optical characterization of fabricated LEDs at NTNU IES labs.

 Learning outcome

 A. Knowledge: This course shall provide the theoretical and practical basis for being able to work in a cleanroom in general, as well as provide the theoretical, and to some degree the practical, basis for understanding a selection of experimental techniques for structuring and characterization with emphasis on physical methods.
 B. Skills: After completion of this course, the students should be able to on their own use a selection of experimental techniques for structuring and characterization with emphasis on physical methods.
-The selected methods should be relevant for the Specialization project and Master thesis within Nanotechnology/Nanoelectronics.
+The selected methods should be relevant for Specialization projects and Master theses within Nanoelectronics/Nanotechnology.

 Learning methods and activities

-Training will be given as separate modules given by NTNU NanoLab and faculty associated with NTNU NanoLab.
+Teaching and training are organized as separate modules based on infrastructure at NTNU NanoLab and at Department of Electronic Systems (IES).
 Each module will contain a theoretical and a practical session.
 The main focus will be on the practical training since the goal of this course is to teach the students to use selected equipment and experimental techniques.
 For most of the experimental techniques listed above, there will be given a theoretical lecture.
 In some instances it might be more practical for students to read the background information on their own.
 In addition to the lecture, there will be a practical session in the lab where equipment and techniques will be demonstrated.
 For selected techniques a practical test will be required.
 The students must pass the practical test in order to be permitted to use the technique on their own.
 The teaching methods and activities within the elective modules may be given as lectures, colloquia, laboratory courses or self studies, written reports and oral presentations.
-Teaching will be in English if students on international master programmes are attending the course.
 Due to the fact that all the laboratory activities and most of the lectures in the course are mandatory, it will be necessary for the students to participate in the teaching activities from the first week of lectures.
-Even though the formal sign-up date for the course is the same as for all other courses, it will not be possible to pass the course if one has not participated from the first week of lectures.
-All students are also encouraged to sign up prior to the start of the semester since that will greatly ease the work of organizing the lab groups.
+It will not be possible to pass the course if one has not participated from the first week of lectures.

 Compulsory assignments